 Chippendale Style Feet

-American cabinetmakers often incorporated the ball-and-claw foot (like those shown in the photo here) into their Chippendale style designs.
+American cabinetmakers often incorporated the ball-and-claw foot (like those shown on the front legs in the photo here) into their Chippendale style designs.
 The ball-and-claw foot was already passé with English furniture craftsmen by the time Americans embraced the style, according to Schwartz.

 Other Chippendale Style Features